ke-zhang-rd/krystal/docs/source/cython.rst

 Stay with .h and .cpp file
 --------------------------
-The.h files under *include* and .cpp files under *src* are just pure/raw c++ files.
+The *.h* files in *include* and *.cpp* files in *src* are just pure/raw c++ files.
 They should be 100% legal in a pure c++ environment.

 .pyx file
 ---------

+`compute_wrapper.pyx <../../examples/cython/compute_wrapper.pyx>`_

 .. literalinclude:: ../../examples/cython/compute_wrapper.pyx

 Here we are basiclly write python code(Cython extension type) as a wrapper to wrap the logic of .cpp file.
+When I said wrapping C function, I mean we define a python function and inside it, we just call our c function.

 In my naive understanding, this file contain rewritten python-ish code that matches your function and class in c++ files.
-We write it in rect.pyx here while there is convention that is called xxx-wrapper.pyx.
+We write it in  here while there is convention that is called xxx-wrapper.pyx.

 At the beginning, you need cimport your c class definition(It represent cpp class in a python/cython class way) from pxd module.
 If you have 'Rectangle.pxd', then